 Paid Pinterest Scheduling Options

 Tailwind is the most popular Pinterest scheduler for a good reason.
-Tailwind has worked closely with Pinterest in making sure that their platform helps users pin consistently and stay in compliance with Pinterest best practices.
+Tailwind has worked closely with Pinterest in making sure that its platform helps users pin consistently and stay in compliance with Pinterest’s best practices.
 The great thing about Tailwind is that you can try it for free for a month (which means up to 100 pins).
 Once you reach that limit, it starts at $9.99 a month.

 You can also check out Buffer, which works in the same fashion as Tailwind.
 You too can schedule your content to various boards in advance.
 Buffer offers a free 7-day trial offer, and then the Monthly Buffer fee starts at $15 per month.

 Facebook Scheduling Tools